Quantum Computing and Preconditioners for Hydrological Linear Systems: Results

-In Fig.~\ref{fig:precon_scaling} we show the efficacy of the circulant, SPAI, and inverse Laplacian, along with the scaling of the non-preconditioned matrices $A$ for the systems described above.
+In Fig.~\ref{fig:precon_scaling} we numerically evaluate the effect of the circulant, SPAI, and inverse Laplacian preconditioners on all of the fracture types described in Sec.~\ref{sec:coarse-grain} up to $O(10^6)$ variables.
+To estimate how the preconditioner performance scales with $N$, we perform a linear regression on the logarithm of the final four data points for each preconditioner applied to each fracture type.
+We do not include the first points as they sometimes exhibited variance due to small matrix sizes, however for $N>10^3$, all of the results show clear exponential scaling in the number of qubits and polynomial scaling in the number of equations.
 We find that the circulant and SPAI methods are poor choices for the fracture systems under consideration.
 While these two preconditioners consistently reduce the condition number of the system, they do not improve how the condition number scales in $N$, which is necessary to unlock the full potential of QLS algorithms for large problems.
-The inverse Laplacian preconditioner, however, does improve the scaling of the condition number, often by a considerable amount.
+The inverse Laplacian preconditioner, however, does meaningfully improve the scaling of the condition number.
 In the cases with low permeability contrast, the condition number of the system $\Delta^{-1}A$ is very low, scaling as $\le O(N^{0.05})$.
 The high permeability contrast systems do not fair as well, with the $\kappa$ of the preconditioned fractal system scaling as $O(N^{0.6})$.
 The fractal system with variable permeability, which is the most realistic of the systems under consideration, has a preconditioned $\kappa$ which asymptotically scales as approximately $O(N^{0.55})$.